Illinois Compiled Statutes

 require such progress reports on the individual from the probation officer and

 designated program as the court finds necessary.
+Case management services, as defined in this Act and as further described by rule, shall also be delivered by the designated program.
 No individual may be placed

-under treatment supervision unless a designated program accepts him for
+under treatment supervision unless a designated program accepts him or her for

 (d) Failure of an individual placed on probation and under the supervision